IATA Safety Group and Task Forces

 Accident Classification Task Force (ACTF)

-Originally formed under the Acciden Classification Work Group (ACWG) the ACTF identifies contributing factors in aviation accidents, using the established IATA classification system.
+Originally formed under the Accident Classification Work Group (ACWG) the ACTF identifies contributing factors in aviation accidents, using the established IATA classification system.
 The group is composed of aviation safety experts who meet annually to classify the events of the year.

 The ACTF's goal is to make recommendations, based on analytical findings, and provide the industry a rational, coordinated and cost-effective manner to enhance safety.
 The findings of the ACTF are featured in the annual IATA Safety Report

 Cabin Operations Safety Task Force (COSTF)

 The COSTF contributes to the reduction of incidents/ accidents and costs to airlines associated with the operation of commercial passenger aircraft.
 It comprises cabin safety specialists from IATA member airlines who meet twice per year.

 The COSTF develops and reviews all aspects relative to cabin operations to improve safety and operational efficiency.
-See the cabin safety toolkits and guidelines.
+See the cabin safety guidelines.

 Emergency Response Planning Task Force (ERPTF)